dianomic/foglamp-south-mqtt-scripted/docs/index.rst

   - **MQTT Broker**: The IP address/hostname of the MQTT broker to use.
 Note FogLAMP requires an external MQTT broker is run currently and does not provide an internal broker in the current release.

+  - **Username**: The username to be used if required for authentication.
+This should be left blank if authentication is not required.

+  - **Password**: The password to use if username is to be used.

+  - **Trusted Certificate**: The trusted certificate of the MQTT broker.
+If MQTTS communication is not required then this can be left blank.

+  - **Client Certificate**: The certificate that will be used by the MQTT plugin.

+  - **MQTTS Key**: The private key of the MQTT plugin.
+If the key is included in the PEM file of the client certificate this may be left blank.

+  - **Key Password**: The password used to encrypted the private key.
+This may be left blank if the private key was not encrypt.

   - **Topic**: The MQTT topic to which to subscribe.
 The topic may include the usual MQTT wildcards; + for a single level wildcard and # for a multi-level wildcard

   - **Script**: The Python script to execute for message processing.
 Initially a file must be uploaded, however once uploaded the user may edit the script in the box provided.
 A script is optional.